nimakam/universal-identity-site/use-cases.md

 ### 👩🏻 Customer journey management

 Uniform method of reaching customers, through a direct digital channel.
-Also giving customers more control of the direct connection they have with your brand, and formalizing customer agreements with cryptographic signing technology.
+Also giving customers more control of the direct connection, they have with your brand, and formalizing customer agreements with cryptographic signing technology.

 ### 🔐 Identity access management